dojoengine/book/docs/pages/framework/testing-cheat-codes.md

 ```

 In conclusion, the Cairo cheat codes provide a powerful toolset for testing and debugging Starknet contracts.
 By mastering these cheat codes, you can simulate various scenarios, test edge cases, and ensure the correctness of your contracts.
-Remember to use them wisely and in conjunction with other testing techniques to achieve comprehensive coverage.
-With this guide, you are now well-equipped to tackle complex testing challenges and build robust contracts on the Starknet network.
-Happy testing!
+With this guide, you are now well-equipped to tackle dojo testing which heavily uses those cheat codes.